eniware-org/Cloud-Foundry-Installation/sphinx/source/OpenStack.rst

 With this final step you’ve successfully deployed a working OpenStack environment using both Juju and MAAS.
-The next step is to configure OpenStack for use within a production environment.
+The next step is to :ref:`configure OpenStack<cf-config>` for use within a production environment.